What is Apache Kafka?

 Applications that are driven by record or event streams and that generate streams of their own.
 In the digitally driven world, we encounter these apps every day.

-Examples include ecommerce sites that update product availability in real-time or platforms that deliver personalized content and ads based on live user activity.
+Examples include e-commerce sites that update product availability in real-time or platforms that deliver personalized content and ads based on live user activity.
 Kafka drives these experiences by streaming user interactions directly into analytics and recommendation engines.

-Other Apache Kafka use cases
+Core Apache Kafka use cases

 • Microservices: Kafka facilitates communication between microservices by enabling asynchronous, event-driven messaging.
 This feature allows services to trigger actions across other services without being tightly coupled, supporting scalable and decoupled system architectures.